TheDinner22/RIAT/README.md

 ## only works on linux

 - sorry if i end up needing to run code on windows ill make one for there

+- reason it only works on linux is that fs.watch has recusive options on windows/mac but not on linux this menas I had to implement my own recursive logic and so this prolly wont work on windows/mac